-Naturopathic Doctos are regulated through the Board of Drugless Therapies- Naturopathy.
-They are recognized in Ontario as primary health care providers.
+Naturopathic Doctors are regulated through the College of Naturopathics of Ontario.
 Training includes a minimum three year undergraduate study in medical pre-sciences, followed by successful completion of a four year Naturopathic Program at an accredited Naturopathic College.
 Candidates are required to pass two International Naturopathic Physicians Licensing Exams and relevant provincial licensing exams corresponding to regulated provinces.
 Naturopathic Doctors are required to stay updated on most recent advances in healthcare and research through continuing educational requirements.

 Principles of Naturopathic Medicine